Skip to content

 Can a writer with an innate ability come up with storylines when needed without staring at the computer or pulling their hair out?

-If you don’t possess that innate talent, can you become a skilled writer and produce works as outstanding as someone who has talent or is gifted?
+If you don’t possess that innate talent, can you become a skilled writer and produce works as outstanding as those of talented or is gifted individuals?

 Does practice and HARD work make up for innate talent?

-While I’m not an expert in the field, in my humble opinion, I believe that people do possess certain innate abilities, whether that be talent, physical prowess, agility, exceptional intellect, or something else.
+While I’m not an expert in the field, I believe some people do possess certain innate abilities, whether it’s talent, physical prowess, agility, exceptional intellect, or something else.

-With that said, and aside from physical attributes, I don’t believe the lack of an innate talent in a particular area limits anyone from excelling in that area.
+With that said, aside from physical attributes, I don’t believe the lack of innate talent in a particular area limits anyone from excelling in it.

-Goins goes on to say that it’s all about hard work, practice, consistency.
+Goins goes on to say that it’s all about hard work, practice, and consistency.

 Even the paper I mentioned at the beginning of this article concludes that innate talent is not what creates greatness.
 It’s the time, effort, and work one puts into a career.

-On the flip side in the Fortune Magazine article, Warren Buffet said that he was, “wired at birth to allocate capital.”
-The article does note that Buffet devoted his life to studying his field.
+On the flip side, in the Fortune Magazine article, Warren Buffett said that he was, “wired at birth to allocate capital.”
+The article does note that Buffett devoted his life to studying his field.

 What’s super-interesting in that article is that research shows that a lot of people who work hard for decades in a particular field may not achieve greatness.

-The researchers found that it takes ‘deliberate practice’ and consistency to make the difference, to take one’s performance to the elite status.
+The researchers found that it takes ‘deliberate practice’ and consistency to make the difference, to take one’s performance to an elite status.

-As I mentioned, I do believe that some people do have something, an innate talent or physical attribute, that may make writing, playing an instrument or sports, or excelling in the business world come easier and allows them to become extraordinary in that area.
+As I mentioned, I believe that some people do have something, an innate talent or physical attribute, that may make writing, playing an instrument, or excelling sports or the business world come easier and allows them to become extraordinary in that area.

 One example is the 7’2 basketball player.
 Won’t it naturally be easier for him to make a slam dunk than a 5’10 player could?
 But on the flipside, imagine that 7’2 guy trying to do gymnastics.

-I guess the physical attributes may play more of a factor than innate talent.
-As research is showing, an average person can become great with hard work, deliberate practice, and consistency.
+In these instances, physical attributes may play a greater role than innate talent.
+But aside from that, research shows that an average person can become great through hard work, deliberate practice, and consistency.

-The innate talent may get the individual started and it may initially be easier for him, but, some with an innate talent won’t go on to greatness or develop expertise without putting in the work and time.
+Innate talent may get the individual started, and it may initially be easier for him; still, some with innate talent won’t go on to greatness or develop expertise without putting in the work and time.

 What do you think?